aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_easyinsert.md

 ## EasyInsert               --  insert arbitrary variables like current date

 ## Desc
-insert arbitrary variables like current date
+* easily insert automatic variables like date, file basename, system time, and user-defined variables

 ## See also
 *